quokka-astro/quokka/docs/about.rst

 Hydrodynamics
 ~~~~~~~~~~~~~
-The hydrodynamics solver is an unsplit Godunov method, using the
+The hydrodynamics solver is an unsplit method, using the
 piecewise parabolic method :cite:`CW84` for reconstruction
 in the primitive variables, the HLLC Riemann solver
 :cite:`Toro2013` for flux computations, and a method-of-lines formulation for the time integration.

-We use the method of :cite:`Mignone2005` to reduce the order of
+We use the method of :cite:`Miller_2002` to reduce the order of
 reconstruction in zones where shocks are detected in order to suppress
 spurious oscillations in strong shocks.
-We also apply a small amount
-of artificial viscosity in shocks following the original prescription
-of :cite:`CW84`.

 Radiation
 ~~~~~~~~~